mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 | --- | --- |
 | `InputText`, `AmazonBedrockConnection`, `GenAICommons.EmbeddingsOptions (optional)` | `GenAICommons.EmbeddingsResponse`|

-For Cohere Embed, the request can be associated to an CohereEmbedOptions_Extension object which can be created with the [Embeddings Options: Add Cohere Embed Extension](#add-cohere-embed-extension) operation.
+For Cohere Embed and Titan Embeddings, the request can be associated to their respective EmbeddingsOptions extension object which can be created with the [Embeddings Options: Add Cohere Embed Extension](#add-cohere-embed-extension) or [Embeddings Options: Add Titan Embeddings Extension](#add-titan-embeddings-extension) operation.
 Through this extension, it is possible to tailor the operation to more specific needs.
 This operation can easily be replaced or combined with the Embeddings (single string) operation inside of the [OpenAI connector](https://marketplace.mendix.com/link/component/220472).

-Currently, embeddings are available for the Cohere Embed family only.
+Currently, embeddings are available for the Cohere Embed family and or Titan Embeddings v2.

 ##### 4.2.1.5 Embeddings (chunk collection) {#embeddings-chunk-collection}

-The `Embeddings (chunk collection)` activity can be used to generate a collection of embedding vectors for a given collection of text chunks with one of the Cohere Embed models.
+The `Embeddings (chunk collection)` activity can be used to generate a collection of embedding vectors for a given collection of text chunks with one of the Cohere Embed models or Titan Embeddings v2.
 This operation corresponds to the **Embeddings_ChunkCollection_AmazonBedrock** microflow.

 The input and output for this service are shown in the table below: